zoidyzoidzoid/awesome-ebpf/readme.md

 - [aya](https://github.com/aya-rs/aya) - A pure Rust library for writing, loading, and managing eBPF objects, with a focus on developer experience and operability.
 It supports writing eBPF programs in Rust and distributing library code over crates.io to share it between eBPF programs.
 Aya does not depend on libbpf.
 - [aya-template](https://github.com/aya-rs/aya-template) - Templates for writing BPF applications in Aya that can be used with [`cargo generate`](https://github.com/cargo-generate/cargo-generate).

+### eunomia-bpf

+- [eunomia-bpf](https://github.com/eunomia-bpf/eunomia-bpf) - A compilation framework and runtime library to build, distribute, dynamically load, and run CO-RE eBPF applications in multiple languages and WebAssembly.
+It supports writing eBPF kernel code only (to build simple CO-RE libbpf eBPF applications), writing the kernel part in both BCC and libbpf styles, and writing userspace in multiple languages in a WASM module and distributing it with simple JSON data or WASM OCI images.
+The runtime is based on libbpf only and provides CO-RE to BCC-style eBPF programs without depending on the LLVM library.

 ### oxidebpf

 - [oxidebpf](https://github.com/redcanaryco/oxidebpf) - A pure Rust library for managing eBPF programs, designed for security use cases.
 The featureset is more limited than other libraries but emphasizes stability across a wide range of kernels and backwards-compatible compile-once-run-most-places.